Dear All,

 boss2966

-Normally those who are joining in the post of Cashier or any financial handling posts only needs to keep some security deposit with the company in earlier days.
-But nowadays it has become easy to trace out the person's whereabouts the Security Deposit system is not existing.
-For asking all the employees to pay the security deposit is against the ethics.
-Let our other members give their views and legality on this issue.
+Normally, those who are joining in the post of Cashier or any financial handling positions only need to keep some security deposit with the company in earlier days.
+But nowadays, it has become easy to trace out the person's whereabouts as the Security Deposit system no longer exists.
+Asking all employees to pay a security deposit goes against ethics.
+Let our other members give their views and opinions on the legality of this issue.

 From India, Kumbakonam